Duet3D/dsf-python/README.md

 # Duet Software Framework Python Bindings

+This is also availabe as a [pip package on pypi](https://pypi.org/project/dsf-python/)

 Find out more about [Duet Software Framework](https://github.com/Duet3D/DuetSoftwareFramework).

 Find out more about [Duet Software Framework Python Bindings](https://github.com/Duet3D/dsf-python).